Kaiser Permanente grants target housing, health, social services

 “They were able to get me in here with Bandit, so that’s nice,” says Cathy.
 “It’s quiet at night, and I can get 3 meals a day.”

-This fall, Kaiser Permanente made grants to 8 other organizations that support the needs of the underserved in the county, including:
+Kaiser Permanente this fall made grants to 9 other organizations that support the needs of the underserved in the county, including:

+- $300,000 to Second Harvest Food Bank of Santa Cruz County, to provide food directly to families in need and help them sign up for state food aid

+- $200,000 to Encompass Community Services in Watsonville to increase access to substance abuse disorder treatment in Santa Cruz County

 - $150,000 to Community Action Board of Santa Cruz County to help enroll residents in public benefit programs and for student academic aid